The European Conservative

-The European Conservative is a pan-European Hungarian conservative English-language publication registered in Budapest, Hungary, with an editorial office in Vienna, Austria, and news offices in Brussels, Belgium and Rome, Italy.
+The European Conservative is a pan-European English-language publication registered in Budapest, Hungary, with an editorial office in Vienna, Austria, and news offices in Brussels, Belgium.
 It publishes articles, essays, interviews, and reviews about different kinds of conservative, traditionalist, reactionary, and right-wing thought in Europe and across the world.

+It initially began in 2008 as an informal, four-page newsletter written and edited by a small group of volunteers associated with the Center for European Renewal, which organizes the annual Vanenburg Society meetings, held in various locations around Europe.
+It paused publication in 2010, starting again in 2012, edited by a one-person team.
+In 2021, it received a grant from a private foundation, for which a non-profit entity had to be formed in Budapest, and as part of this arrangement, was also required to work with a team selected by Mathias Corvinus Collegium, an entity linked to the Fidesz party.
+A few year later, funding from this latter entity began and the foundation's involvement ended.

 History

 Background and origins

 The European Conservative originally began in 2008 as an informal, four-page newsletter written and edited by a group of volunteers associated with the Center for European Renewal (CER), a pan-European conservative organization originally based in The Hague, now in Amsterdam.

 The CER was formally founded in 2007, after a first exploratory meeting in 2006 held at Kasteel De Vanenburg in Putten, which brought together conservative scholars and writers from across Europe and the United States as well.
 The CER now organizes an annual Vanenburg Meeting, named after the location of that first 2006 meeting.

 Among the founders of the CER are the German publisher and writer Caspar Freiherr von Schrenck-Notzing (1927–2009), the Polish historian and philosopher Miłowit Kuniński (1946–2018), and the British political philosopher Roger Scruton (1944–2020).
 Other key figures involved with the CER are Dutch ethicist and political philosopher Andreas Kinneging of Leiden University, political scientist András Lánczi, the former rector of Corvinus University in Budapest, and R. R. Reno, editor of First Things magazine.